Great Books for Toddlers with Speech Language Delays (with Therapy Activities!)

-I also like to have a container or a bucket for the child to put the object away after she’s selected it to keep her on task and coming back to the book – otherwise she may decide just to play and not come back to you and the book!
+I also like to have a container or a bucket for the child to put the object away after she’s selected it to keep her on task and coming back to the book – otherwise, she may decide just to play and not come back to you and the book!

-When you’re first beginning, you’ll only ask a child to find one object for each page so that you can keep it moving pretty fast.
+When you’re a first beginning, you’ll only ask a child to find one object for each page so that you can keep it moving pretty fast.
 I like to start with objects and pictures I think a child already knows so we build in a pattern of success from the beginning.